Nuvellite/speakgenie-ai-voice-tutor/README.md

 This project implements a Real-Time AI Voice Tutor as specified in the SpeakGenie internship task.
 It provides an interactive learning experience for children through voice-based communication, featuring both a Free Chat mode and a scenario-driven Roleplay Mode with multilingual support, all accessible via a user-friendly web interface.

+Initially, this tutor was developed as a command-line application to establish core functionalities.
+It was then transitioned to a web-based interface using Streamlit to provide a more engaging and accessible demonstration, enhancing the overall user experience.

 ## Core Features Implemented

 1.  **Voice-based AI Chatbot (Free Chat):**